by Bob Burridge ©2020 (update of 2016 article)

 We should work hard to change bad policies, laws, and leaders.
 However, we need to work within the authority structures God provides.
 No human government is ever perfect.
 They all enforce some wrong laws.

 As hard as it is to see at the time, even evil governments are used to serve God’s purposes.
-Though imperfectly, these governments still enforce laws against theft, murder, kidnappings, and hold back the outbreak of total chaos.
-They have protected churches against the destruction of their property, or the killing of their people.
+Though imperfectly, many of these governments have still enforced laws against theft, murder, kidnappings, and have held back the outbreak of total chaos.
+They have generally protected churches against the destruction of their property, or the killing of their people.
 Even poor courts have been used by God to limit the flow of oppression, though the courts are often motivated by misguided values.

-Sometimes corrupt governors were used to show God’s people their own failures, and to provoke them to repentance and renewed obedience.
-In times of martyrdom the church often grew in strength even though its numbers were diminished.
+Sometimes corrupt governors were used to show God’s people their own failures to live faithfully to how God has called them to be living, and to provoke them to repentance and renewed obedience.
+In times of martyrdom the church was often reformed and often grew in strength even though its numbers were diminished.

 There is no greater abuse of authority imaginable, than the crucifying of Jesus Christ.
 Yet it was to that oppressive Empire of lustful egocentric pagan rulers that Paul commanded obedience.